jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

 * I ran tests to write a :ref:`class<everything is an object>` that makes a person when given ``first_name``, ``last_name``, ``sex`` and ``year_of_birth`` and has a :ref:`method<what is a method?>` so I do not have to pass the same values every time I want to do something with a person.

-* My tests have a problem, each test is now the same three tests.
-There has to be a way that I can use one test for all the people.
+* My tests have problems

+  - each test is now the same three tests. :ref:`There has to be a way that I can use one test for all the people<how to make a person with loops>`.
+  - the tests with the `dir built-in function`_ both require the expectation to be in alphabetical order and can break when the Python_ version changes.

 ----